 One lesson to take here is the idea of affiliation with other clubs.
 This can be helpful especially for cottage area clubs, who can partner with a city club in order to extend their membership season.
 Reciprocal club benefits between marinas and golf courses can be of benefit as well.

-Free play and low financing payments are another option to increase traffic.
+A great idea to assist with your golf course restructuring plan, is to offer free play and low financing payments are another option to increase traffic.
 Research into the demographics of the region will allow you to identify a target area for market penetration.
 An example here would be that senior citizens tend to be unlikely to pay a substantial fee towards equity membership, but may be willing to pay an annual fee instead of a green fee.
 Since they are likely to use the clubs frequently, they can utilize the benefit of a one-time fee.
 That being said, this same demographic is unlikely to spend substantial sums of money in the dining room or clubhouse, and thus courses with these facilities should seek another market niche.